New

 Reviewing for journals:

-• Argument and Computation Journal, Artificial Intelligence Journal, Artificial Intelligence Review, Computational Linguistics, Expert Systems, International Journal of AI Tools, International Journal of Human-Computer Studies, International Journal of Humanoid Robotics, Journal of Logic, Language and Information (JoLLI), Knowledge and Intelligent Systems (KAIS), Linguistics and Philosophy, Natural Language Engineering, and Research on Language and Computation, Journal of Pragmatics.
+• Argument and Computation Journal, Artificial Intelligence Journal, Artificial Intelligence Review, CLASP Papers in Computational Linguistics, Computers and Education, Computational Linguistics, Dialogue and Discourse, Discourse Processes, Erkenntnis, Expert Systems, International Journal of AI Tools, International Journal of Human-Computer Studies, International Journal of Humanoid Robotics, Journal of Logic, Language and Information (JoLLI), Journal of Pragmatics, Journal of Web Semantics, Knowledge and Intelligent Systems (KAIS), Linguistics and Philosophy, Natural Language Engineering, Presence: Teleoperators and Virtual Environments, Research on Language and Computation, Synthese, Topics in Cognitive Science (topiCS).

 Reviewing for Funding Agencies:

-• I have been a reviewer for the AHRC, EPSRC, ESRC, ESF, NWO and NSF.
+• I have been a reviewer for the AHRC, EPSRC, ERC, ESRC, ESF, Estonian Research Council, MRC, NWO and NSF.

 • Other: